zeynepduygutekler/zeynepduygutekler.github.io/_pages/publications.md

 ## Manuscript (In-Progress)
 ---

+### An IoT Framework for Occupancy-Driven Energy Management Systems in Smart Buildings
+(with Raymond Low, Yuen Chau and  Lucienne Blessing) <br/>
+*IEEE Internet of Things* :pencil2: [Soon!]

 ### An End-to-End Point of Interest (POI) Conflation Framework
 (with Raymond Low and Lynette Cheah) <br/>
 *IEEE Transactions on Knowledge and Data Engineering* :pencil2: [Soon!]

 ### User Perceptions and Adoption of Plug Load Management Systems in the Workplace